Adeagbo-Olamide/MY-DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 # MY-DSA-PROJECT
-THIS PROJECT CONTAIN 2 CASE STUDY DATA ANALYZED.
-Please find each in named respectively in their folders
+## I have uploade each case study in different folders for easy access